VishwajeetSinghParihar750/rudp/README.md

 - Low latency
 - No reliability, ordering, or flow control

-HELIOS implements a **user-space transport layer** that supports multiple independent channels with configurable delivery semantics.
+RUDP implements a **user-space transport layer** that supports multiple independent channels with configurable delivery semantics.

 ---